dstokes/README/README.md

 If you have an emergency, you can call or text me at the phone number listed in my Slack profile and email signature.

-If you want to chat face-to-face, my calendar is publicly visible by default and you’re welcome to schedule time with me whenever you need.
-If it’s important and  our schedules don’t line up, let me know.
-Most meetings are mutable.
+If you want to chat face-to-face, most of my calendar is publicly visible and you’re welcome to schedule time with me whenever you need.
+If it’s important and our schedules don’t line up, let me know so I can make time.

 ## Feedback
 I appreciate direct feedback.
-I’m most interested in constructive feedback I can use to improve, but I welcome positive feedback as well so I know how to continue supporting you successfully.
+I’m most interested in constructive feedback I can use to improve, but I welcome positive feedback as well.
 If you have concerns about providing me with feedback directly, feel free to submit it annonymously via [Admonymous](https://www.admonymous.co/dstokes).
 I’m committed to receiving feedback graciously, and to taking action on constructive feedback when appropriate.

 # Thanks!
 Thanks for reading!
 Please send your feedback my way.